 Marianne graduated from the British College of Osteopathic Medicine (BCOM) in 1989.
-She has worked as a practicing osteopath for the past 25 years in a variety of practices, mainly multidisciplinary.
-Since 1996 she has combined clinical practice with two days a week in teaching and research and has recently completed a Masters degree.
+She has worked as a practicing osteopath for nearly 30 years in a variety of settings, mainly multidisciplinary clinics.